In the last two articles, we have looked at food and how to use it to fuel the body well. Today, we’ll look at the value of regular exercise.

-In 1 Timothy 4:8, Paul says that bodily exercise profits us a little though there are other things that profit us even more.
+In 1 Timothy 4:8, Paul says that bodily exercise profits us a little (though there are other things that profit us even more).

-The American society, however, is quite sedentary, and much of the heavy work is done by machine.
+American society, however, is quite sedentary, and much of the heavy work is done by machines.
 Our bodies are designed for a much higher level of physical activity than we are normally afforded in the course of our daily lives.
 Therefore, most Americans need to supplement their normal activities with exercise.

 The activity that I can do most often and most easily is walking.
 I can attest that since I first incorporated this into my schedule, I have felt more alert, more in shape and more comfortable with the various demands on me than ever before.

-©1994-2018 Cru.
+©1994-2020 Cru.
 All Rights Reserved.